MelonKony/webdev/content/utopia/vekllei/_index.md

 Although Vekllei is unitary politically and considers itself a city-state, the Home Islands are divided geographically between 100 boroughs (as part of the *borough system*).
 Each borough is proportional to the land-sovereign's natural wealth, which accounts for its history, folklore and natural features.
 Because of this, the human population of boroughs is highly disproportionate, the smallest being [Bakur](/utopia/vekllei/boroughs/bakur), in the Afouismeh region, with a population of 7,500 people, and the largest being Vekllei proper, in the Capital Region, of 2.4 millions.

 Each borough elects a **Senator** and two **House Members**.
-Overseas **Crown Lakes** territories vote in ministerial elections but do not vote for legislative members, and semiautonomous territories maintain their own parliaments.
+Overseas **Crown Lakes** territories vote in ministerial elections but do not vote for legislative members, and autonomous territories maintain their own parliaments.

 1. **Crown Lakes**, or *Kronaislagaisdelfia*, are governmental territories of human concern, analogous to public land or federal territory overseas.
 2. **Crown Land**, or *Kronaismioudelfia*, are nongovernmental territories of natural reservation.
 Although similar in some ways to nature reserves or national parks, their legal status in Vekllei is somewhat more complex; although *de facto* part of the country, the government does not recognise human sovereignty over these regions, a feature inherited from [Upen](/utopia/vekllei/religion).
 3. **Boroughs**, or *Baras*, are administrative regions in Vekllei named for their largest population centres.
 They form the basic subdivision of Vekllei territory and also constitute voting regions in the electoral system.
 4. **Provinces**, or *Piousvincinia*, are the territories in Vekllei's possession outside of the Home Islands.
 Most notably these include *Kala* (Greenland), the *Aismious Islands* (Faroe Islands), the *Kalina Isles* and the *Azores*.
-As inhabited provinces, both *Kala* and the *Azores* are considered semiautonomous territories, under purview of the *Kala People's Assembly* and the *Azores Holiday Government* respectively.
+As inhabited provinces, both *Kala* and the *Azores* are considered autonomous territories, under purview of the *Kala People's Assembly* and the *Azores Holiday Government* respectively.
 The *Aismious* province and various other territories are considered *Crown Lakes*.
 Vekllei also retains over a hundred satellite islands and islets, most as *Crown Lands*.

 In total, Vekllei's various possessions, provinces and administrative systems can be argued for as a type of federalism, though in practice more closely resembles a canton system or disparate republic.